Political upheaval alters strategies in US abortion debate

 The Texas legislature also will consider several sweeping abortion bans.
 In Montana, anti-abortion bills are expected to advance now that Republican Greg Gianforte has replaced Democrat Steve Bullock as governor.
 Bullock supported abortion rights during eight years in office.

-South Carolina lawmakers are considering a bill that would ban on abortions once a fetal heartbeat can be detected, usually around six weeks after conception.
+South Carolina lawmakers are considering a bill that would ban abortions once a fetal heartbeat can be detected, usually around six weeks after conception.
 Similar bills have passed in several other states, but courts have blocked their implementation.

 Elizabeth Nash, who tracks state government issues for the Guttmacher Institute, which supports abortion rights, says anti-abortion legislation may get top priority even in states where lawmakers confront multiple crises, including the COVID-19 pandemic and severe budgetary woes.